COMICS #1 SELLS FOR

 Even without taking into account the possibility, even though not a very likely one, that a whole crate of Amazing Fantasy #15 in pristine condition could turn up in the corner of some warehouse, it is quite obvious that the CGC census only provides reliable data with regard to CGC graded copies.
 Nevertheless, it plays an important part in constructing price reliability within the market and boosting a positive investment approach.
 On these grounds, it could even be argued that the comic collector's market has de facto largely become a CGC graded comics market - certainly for the top grade copies.
 One specific problem of this aspect of the constructed market is the submission of run of contemporary comic books for CGC grading - almost certainly in the hope of slabbing a future classic and hence investment, a procedure which has even resulted in overblown prices for very recent (i.e. still available) comic books (Brady, 2001).

-markets actually are was demonstrated by the way these
+was demonstrated by the way these markets reacted when

-markets reacted when the global financial crisis and
+the global financial crisis and economic downturn 2008/09

-is easy to grasp what is happening: Only the truly
+grasp what is happening: Only the truly undisputed and

-lesser collectibles are subject to a downward correction
+collectibles are subject to a downward correction of

 speculators, that is), only a very small fraction of what

 is offered on the market belongs to the first category.

 In fact, in terms of the comic book collector's market,

 this segment of the market boils down to only a handful